cryocuhk/liulin523.github.io/_pages/research_frozenfround.md

 ![]({{ site.url }}{{ site.baseurl }}/images/research/Jie_InSAR.png){: style="width: 800px"}

 *Left: Map of linear subsidence trends in Eboling Mountain, Qinghai-Tibetan Plateau, China.
 Negative values denote ground subsidence.
-Right: Seasonal subsidence amplitude.
-The linear subsidence trends is mainly related to the thawing and degradation of the uppermost permafrost.
-The seasonal subsidence trends is mainly caused by the volumetric changes of active layer during the freezing and thawing stage.*
+Right: Map of seasonal subsidence amplitude.
+The linear subsidence trends are mainly related to the thawing and degradation of the uppermost permafrost.
+The seasonal subsidence is mainly caused by the volumetric changes of active layer during the freezing and thawing stage.*